 - The amount of benefit payable depends on the number of Social Insurance contributions you have paid or been credited within the relevant contribution year.
 The current rates are set out in the Benefit Payment and Contribution Rates leaflet (Leaflet 50), which is provided in the downloads section.

-- Further information can be found in the Sickness and Incapacity Benefits leaflet (Leaflet 16), available in the downloads section on this page.
+- Further information can be found in the Sickness and Incapacity Benefit - Leaflet 16, available in the downloads section on this page.

 Accidents at work

 - If you are unable to work because of an accident at work or because you developed certain diseases or conditions while at work, you may be able to claim industrial injury benefit.
 To get industrial injury benefit you must be unable to work for at least 4 days.